crhall-writing/crhall-writing.github.io/_poems/forgive-me-anthony.md

 performing, just me
 nervous now that someone might find out

-when I first learned what couldn’t be was true
+when I first learned the news was true
 all I thought was, *I’m a better driver than you*